ElseSchnabele/Microscope_Automization/README.md

 # Microscope_Automization
-Microscope Automatization Project of Jan Niklas Topf and Frederick Krafft
+A Microscope Automatization Project of Jan Niklas Topf and Frederick Krafft
+## Class Diagram
+The project structure is visualized in the following class diagram:
 ```mermaid
 classDiagram